poojapgeek/Leucine/README.md

-# Simplified User Access Management System
+# User Access Management System

 A full-stack application for managing user access to software systems.
 This project consists of separate frontend and backend applications that can be run independently.